Detention hearings for 3 arrested in Mayren-Guzman case set for Friday

 According to investigators, Mayren-Guzman got into an altercation after leaving the club before walking east on Delilah toward Atlantic City.

-His body was found Tuesday morning by a volunteer from a search party in the roadside marshes near the club.
+His body was found the morning of Jan.
+25 by a volunteer from a search party in the roadside marshes near the club.

 Multiple attempts have been made to contact Centerfolds management for comment.